Derenda King, CFP®/CDFA®

 When a caregiver crisis hits, we are inevitably faced with a barrage of medical, legal, and financial questions, and unfortunately most families are unprepared.
 Below are a few recommendations to help you create a plan so that you can be assured that care for your loved ones will be handled well.

-- Make sure your loved ones are getting the care they need.
 Obtain as much information as you can about your loved one’s medical needs and conditions.
 Monitor their quality of health, and maintain communication with their care providers.
 You should also assess your loved one’s biggest concerns and priorities.
 All of these things are important to understand and get in place right from the beginning.

-- Don’t do it alone.
-You need a team.
 A team approach will help you produce the best caregiving plan.
 It's easy to feel overwhelmed, and putting together all the pieces of the puzzle can be difficult and time-consuming.
 As you build a team of people who can assist you with creating this plan, you need to include other family members, the loved one needing the caregiver plan, and anyone else who can provide emotional support.
 Lastly, you definitely want to seek professional advice, which will likely include financial advisors, an estate attorney or other attorneys, insurance experts, CPAs, geriatric care managers, and so on.

-You can see that caring for the elderly can be extremely complicated, and not planning ahead can bring on an array of difficult and painful experiences for the whole family.
+Caring for the elderly can be extremely complicated, and not planning ahead can bring on an array of difficult and painful experiences for the whole family.
 Some of your loved ones will have a long, slow, and relatively safe decline.
 Others will experience quick, shocking episodes of illness and deterioration.
 It’s imperative that you do all you can to ensure continued and good care for your loved ones by having a comprehensive plan in place.